Studies show that millionaires do not depend on only one income. They have at least seven streams of income. How do they do that? Simple. They invest.

 - Real estate

-Securities are paper assets that are a proof of partial interest or ownership in a business, such as company stocks and preferred shares.
+Securities are paper assets that are a proof of partial interest or ownership in a business, such as company stocks, preferred shares, and real estate investment trust (REIT).
 They can also be debt instruments, such as corporate bonds, government bonds, retail treasury bonds, treasury bills and long term negotiable certificate of deposit.

 For most Pinoys, owning individual securities may require time and expertise that they don’t have.
 So they’re better off letting an investment house manage them on their behalf.
 This is what managed funds are for.
 Examples are mutual funds, unit investment trust funds, exchange traded fund, Personal Equity and Retirement Account, and variable universal life policies.